FarronF/limerick-council-meetings/meetings/2016/11/28-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 21st October 2016 @ 3pm.md

 Other comparable locations where such entry points have been accommodated are

 Bunratty, Ennis and Nenagh.
-In the case of Nenagh the NRA, the Mid West Road--- **7**
+In the case of Nenagh the NRA, the Mid West Road
+---
+**7**

 Design Office and North Tipperary County Council inserted a 3rd access point during